Raynes/lein-newnew/README.markdown

           :year (year)}
        :directives
          {:render-dirs [["" :except ["resources"]]]
-          ;; The render-dirs directive renders everything in the directory within the /resources folder.
+          ;; The render-dirs directive renders everything in the template directory except those in the /resources folder.
 Folder paths that have mustache templates are also rendered.
           :copy-dirs [["resources"]]
           ;; This is a directory copy that preserves mustaches }})